cr0hn/golismero-legacy/README.md

 ln -s /opt/golismero/golismero.py /usr/bin/golismero
 exit```

-Strictly speaking, GoLismero doesn't require installation - only its dependencies.
+Strictly speaking, GoLismero doesn't require installation - only its dependencies do.
 So if you want to use it on a system where you don't have root privileges, you can ask the system administrator to install them for you, and just run the "git checkout" command on your home folder.

 If you have an API key for Shodan, or an OpenVAS server you want to integrate with GoLismero, run the following commands: